diekhans/intronProspector/docs/intronProspector.md

 `-n FILE, --intron-bed=FILE`

 > Write the intron BED 9 with the bounds of the introns.
 The score is the number of alignments spanning the junction, with a maximum score of 1000 for UCSC browser compatibility.
 If genome is supplied, BED is colored green for U2 junctions, blue for U12, or red for unknown.

+`-b FILE, --intron-bed6=FILE`

+> Write the intron BED 6 with the bounds of the introns.
+The score is the number of alignments spanning the junction.
+This is for software not wanting to create a browser track.

 `-p FILE, --pass-through=FILE`